josephkniskern/programming-univbasics-nds-nds-to-insight-with-flexibility-lab/README.md

 Could we get to a world where we have only one big-old `Array` of the snack `Hash`es?

-_If we could_,we could cut out the whole "row" and "column" noise .
+_If we could_, we could cut out the whole "row" and "column" noise .
 Then, for each snack, We could find out how many pieces are in the snack and use that `:piece` `Integer` as a key.
 Then for each snack with that same `:piece` `Integer`, we could increment a "times seen" number by one.